-Pluto has five moons orbiting it.
-Charon was discovered in 1978 and is almost as large as Pluto.
+Pluto has five moons known to orbit it.
+These moons are Charon, Styx, Nix, Kerberos and Hydra.
+Charon was discovered in 1978 and is just over half the size of Pluto at 1,212 km diameter (753 miles).
 The two objects appear to spin around each other, taking 6 days to complete a full orbit.
 If Pluto was still a planet, the two objects would probably be classed as "binary planets".
 Two smaller, irregularly-shaped moons, were also discovered in October 2005.
 These moons, named Hydra and Nix take 38 days and 25 days respectively to complete their orbits.
 A fourth moon, now named Kerberos, was discovered in 2011, and a fifth moon, Styx, was discovered in 2012.
-Pluto and other Kuiper Belt objects are due to be visited by NASA's New Horizons probe which was launched in January 2006 and should get there in 2015.
-This mission will hopefully finally reveal some of the secrets that Pluto, its moons, and other Kuiper Belt objects and Dwarf Planets currently hold!

 In 2015, a space craft called New Horizons flew by Pluto and its moons.
 It sent back detailed pictures and lots of data about these worlds which had never been visited before.
 It revealed perhaps some of the most diverse surfaces in the solar system.
 Pluto has mountains made of water-ice, frozen nitrogen glaciers, cratered parts, completely smooth parts suggesting recent geological acticity, possible volcanoes and a thin blue atmosphere.